MoneySuperMarket: MoneySavingExpert

 MoneySavingExpert.com, established by financial journalist Martin Lewis in 2003 to provide financial information to consumers, was bought by Moneysupermarket in 2012.
 The subsidiary also operates a Cheap Energy Club which monitors users' energy tariffs to help them find the cheapest available.

 Research

 Moneysupermarket has a research arm: it has released statistics suggesting that the UK wastes £1.6 billion on energy bills each year from leaving devices such as televisions on standby.
 It has also found that the cost of TV subscriptions can be reduced dramatically through streaming services.
-In February 2018, the group's research found that 20 percent of people in Scotland had never switched energy provider.
+In February 2018, the group's research found that 20 per cent of people in Scotland had never switched energy provider.

 Advertisements

 In 2010, adverts featured comedian Omid Djalili as the character of "HaggleHero".
 From 2011 to 2013 the company's adverts included a man surfing on an inflatable crocodile, a man in a jungle with gorillas and a man going into space.
 In August 2013 a new advert was launched, featuring "Bill" with an army of cats whilst a spokesman, played by James Lance, referred to Bill as "so Moneysupermarket".

 In January 2014, Snoop Dogg and his song "Who Am I (What's My Name)" were featured in a new ad.
 In August of the same year, the "Epic Elephunk" walked around Manhattan with "Graeme" riding on its back; again he was described as "so Money Supermarket"; the soundtrack was "Word Up!" by Cameo.

 In January 2015, another advertising campaign was launched featuring a man named Dave (played by Michael Van Schoik), walking down a street in L.A, dressed in a shirt, suit jacket, denim hot pants and high heels.
 He alongside two other people, struts confidently to the song "Don't Cha" by the Pussycat Dolls, while showing off his prominent rear to stunned onlookers, including Sharon Osbourne.
 It was later revealed by the Advertising Standards Authority in the UK to be the most complained about advert in 2015 with 1,513 complaints.
 In their ruling, the ASA found that whilst it may be distasteful to some, it did not judge the advert was offensive and the complaint was not upheld.

 In July 2015, another advert was launched.
 It shows a chubby construction worker named Colin (played by Kyle McIntire).
 He dances, gyrates, does a worm dance and a split in front of his co-workers and the bemused office staff at the other building.
 The song featured in this advert is "Just a Little" by British pop group Liberty X. At the end of the advert, he also swings on a wrecking ball (a reference to the video of Miley Cyrus' Wrecking Ball).